Robb Wolf on FDA Cholesterol Reversal || Louder With Crowder

 Only your colon will.

-So, Rob, Fundip is a blank canvas.
+So, Rob, so Fundip, right, is a blank canvas.

-He's getting healthier.
+He's looking, he's getting healthy.

-Very large canvas.
+It's a very large canvas.

 Oh, God.

-See, this is one of those things where it's like we've talked about this.
+See, this is one of those things where it's like, we've talked about this.

-Some people have a hood pass.
+Some people have a hood pass, some people have a fat pass.

-And I don't know what's correct to laugh at.
+Obviously, I can't make the jokes, and then Fundip interjects, and I don't know what's correct to laugh at.

 You can laugh at it.